 It takes anywhere from 5 to 15 minutes for the pressure cooker to come to temperature.
 The time is dependent upon the volume of liquid and ingredients in the pot.

 Recipes include cooking time but not necessarily the amount of time it takes to come to pressure.
 Good news?
 When cooking is complete it automatically goes into the “keep warm” mode.

-The list is endless!
+The list for what you can cook in the Instant pot is endless!
 Of course, I’ve made a ton of soups and stews, but you can also cook one pot casseroles, pasta dishes, even ribs – yes ribs!